 My reply?
 If we want businesses to survive and thrive in the coming decades, that needs to become the new normal.

-If you’d like to talk about how leading from your heart in a head-based world and being deeply connected with your intuition (Soultuitive ™ Leadership) might become your business’ superpower, get in touch here and we can set up a chat.
+If you’d like to talk about how leading from your heart in a head-based world and being deeply connected with your intuition (Soultuitive ™ Leadership) might become your business’ superpower, here’s my calendar to book a call.

 And here’s why this is even more important now, with lockdown plus Imposter Syndrome creating a perfect storm for burnout, and what we can do to prevent it.

 Want More Like This?
 Get Clare's Monthly Inspiration For Business Leaders